manu0396/ImproveMarvelCompose/README.md

 # ImproveMarvelCompose
-Improvement of existing App, which show an example of Marvel API, using Jetpack Compose as UI framework, request and keeping data from remote datasource into local datasource.
+Improvement of existing App, which show an example of Marvel API, using Jetpack Compose as UI framework.
+It's an standart requesting and keeping data from remote into local datasource App.
 Added pay with GooglePay

 Tecnologies:
 - Jetpack Compose